• Skip to primary navigation

 • “Just take deep breaths”

-Diminishing someone’s fear or pushing them to do something they’re afraid to do is unhelpful and may cause lasting damage to the relationship.
-However, it’s also important to not enable unhealthy behaviors.
+That said, it’s also important to not enable unhealthy behaviors.
 Helping the individual avoid difficult situations doesn’t give them the opportunity to overcome fears and prove to themselves that they’re capable of tackling challenges.

-Knowing When to Recruit Help
+Knowing When to Recruit Additional Help

 In some cases, you may not be the best person to help someone living with anxiety.
 Relationship dynamics, a history of unhelpful behaviors, or the severity of the condition may require you to bring in additional help.
 You can still provide support and encouragement, but professional treatment may be necessary for them to manage the illness.